1. Deputy Brendan Howlin asked the Taoiseach if he will report on the priorities of his Department in 2019. [2738/19]Amharc ar fhreagra

-I am not sure trawling through my speeches is the best use of taxpayer's money.
+I am not sure trawling through my speeches is the best use of taxpayers' money.
 I had not noticed that was the case, but I will make sure to include the national children's hospital in more of my speeches in the future.
 It is a project the Government will deliver.
 It has been said many times that it will cost €1.7 billion.
 One only gets to that figure by including the €30 million or €40 million a Fianna Fáil Government spent on the Mater hospital site on a hospital that was never built.
-This project will be delivered and there for 100 or 200 years.
+This project will be delivered and will be there for 100 or 200 years.

 I am answering the questions as they were asked, but the number of interruptions makes it harder to answer them.